ryanp543/portfolio/_pages/climber.md

 ## Kinematics and Statics Modeling

+Modeling the arms in order to determine the amount of pulley windup required depends on extensive examination of the geometry of the links.
+On top of this, the amount of tendon stretch was also considered, assuming that the section of the tendon wrapped around the idler pulleys does not stretch.
+For the latch, calculations were done to ensure that the forces experienced by the latch do not break the small gears in the micro worm gear motor.

+{% include gallery id="gallery9" caption="Diagrams used to do kinematics and statics modeling." %}

 # Drive Motor and Turret Motor Selection

 ## Modeling

 Mention balance between climbing and self locking

+## Maximum Column Diameter Limit

+Put figure here

 # Main Body Microcontroller PCB